 - Nutritional information is for mousse only and doesn’t include any extra toppings.

-- This recipe was first published in March 2018, now updated with new process photos and text.
+- This recipe was first published in March 2018 and has been updated with extra tips.